Japan Summer Trip. Day 5: Takamatsu

 Where are all the monkeys?

 Nope!
-This is not a monkey..
+Our guide is not a monkey.

-Aaaa..
+Aaaa...
 Say hello to your friends!

-Up to the monkey hill.
+We climb up to the monkey hill.

-This 'guy' showed off some of his skills
+This 'guy' showed off some of his skills.

 The ticket counter